-As at 21 April 2022 and 22 April 2021 the Company had fixed rate loan notes as its only external funding source.
+The Company has fixed rate loan notes as its only external funding sources.

 Liquidity risk

 At 21 April 2022, the Group of companies headed by Center Parcs (Holdings 1) Limited had sufficient levels of cash and funds available to them to meet the Company's medium term working capital, lease liability and funding obligations.
 Rolling forecasts of the Company's liquidity requirements are prepared and monitored, and surplus cash is invested in interest bearing accounts.